-For many women, acne can persist for decades, with flares common a week before menstruation.
-This type of acne tends to clear up without treatment in women who use contraceptives.
+Unfortunately for many women, acne can persist for decades.
+Flare-ups may be common, typically a week before menstruation.
+However, this type of acne may clear up without additional treatment in women who use contraceptives.

-In older adults, a sudden onset of severe acne may signal an underlying disease requiring medical attention.
+It’s important to note that in older adults, a sudden onset of severe acne may signal an underlying disease that could require medical attention.

 Seek emergency medical help if after using a skin product you experience: